randomwalk94/TGP/README.md

 For comparision between TGP and CoSaMP:

 - ptgp.m and pcos.m are auxiliary functions that output performance data.
 - compareSparseRecoveryAVE.m: \**RUN THIS FILE*\* to compare performance between TGP and CoSaMP.
-The file will output three performance graphs: *Runtime, Recovered Support, and False Discoveries*.
+The file will output three performance graphs: *Recovery Time, Recovered Support, and False Discoveries*.